U8NWXD/oppia-wiki/Installing-Oppia-(Linux;-Python-3).md

    Successfully installed pyyaml-5.4.1
    ```

+   Note that you don't need to install pyyaml if you were able to install python-yaml with your package manager earlier.

 6. If you want to run backend tests and check coverage, please install these 2 pip libraries:

    ```console